dlebauer/pecan/modules/data.remote/inst/Python/README.txt

     will be easiest.

 Workflow:
+This workflow is the same for both the OpenET API scripts and the Google Earth Engine Scripts.

 - Data is read in from parquet file
 - Calculate how old the data is (and how much new data needs to be read in)
     - If data is old, then delete the most recent CHIRPS file because we want